Skip to content

 About XEN-D0501 and TRPV1 antagonists

-Diabetes is a globally spanning pandemic with a staggering estimated prevalence of more than 537 million people living with diabetes corresponding to approximately 8-10% of the global adult population.
+Diabetes is a similar spanning pandemic with strong ties to obesity, and with a staggering estimated prevalence of more than 828 million people living with diabetes corresponding to approximately 8-10% of the global adult population.
 Among these, its estimated that more than approximately 90 % of all diabetics suffer from type-2 diabetes, whilst approximately less than 10% suffers from type-1 diabetes.
+Despite recent therapeutic advances, large and growing unmet needs exist both from efficacy, safety, and accessibility standpoints.

 About Erythromelalgia

 Erythromelalgia is a rare disease where neurogenic inflammation plays a role in the development of symptoms.
 The disease can cause near-constant or episodic pain (ranging from mild tingling to severe burning sensations), and redness to extremities.
 It most commonly affects the feet but may also occur in the hands, face, or other parts of the body with both nerves and blood vessels involved.
 Symptoms are frequently managed through avoidance of pain triggers.
 The disorder can be extremely debilitating, with a significant negative impact on quality of life and with potential to impact mortality rates among young people and the suicide rates among adults.
 Pila Pharma aims to conduct a small proof of concept study in persons with erythromelalgia to demonstrate an effect of XEN-D0501 on reducing perceived pain during “flare ups”.
+There are no current treatments available to patients.

 Download the press release as PDF here